devschooldevops/05_terraform/README.md

 # DevSchool DevOps edition

-This repository is used for the Kubernetes lesson of the DevOps Devschool program from ING Hubs.
+This repository is used for the Terraform lesson of the DevOps Devschool program from ING Hubs.